davisfink/eye-tyrant/README.md

 The goal is to have an Initiative sorter for Players and NPCs, Searchable Bestiary, and a Searchable Spell list.
-The players will have the ability to provide a character portrate.
+The players will have the ability to provide a character portait.
 This portrate will be displayed when it is their initiative.